m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [Indexing](https://docs.scipy.org/doc/numpy/user/basics.indexing.html)

 ## Boolean or "Mask" Index Arrays
-Let’s see how we can retrieve all of the values from an ndarray that are less than the mean of that array.
+Let's see how we can retrieve all of the values from an ndarray that are less than the mean of that array.
 First, we construct our two-dimensional ndarray `a` and calculate the mean:

 ```python
 a = np.array([